charliewilliams/Larkhall-site/content/labs/_index.md

 In recordings and live performances I use some effects pedals on the piano.

-First we have a tape delay simulator: the [Strymon _El Capistan_](https://www.strymon.net/), which gives a lovely warm analogue-sounding trail or echo on the piano sound.
+First we have a tape delay simulator: the [Strymon El Capistan](https://www.strymon.net/), which gives a lovely warm analogue-sounding trail or echo on the piano sound.

 From there we go into the [Microcosm by Hologram Electronics](https://www.hologramelectronics.com/microcosm).
 This brilliant pedal chops up the sound into thousands of small fragments each second, and uses those to make a granular cloud around the piano's sound.
 It intelligently adapts based on what I'm playing.
 If you hear the sound of a distant orchestra accompanying me while I play, it's probably this pedal.